Key takeaways

 - Chartered Accountants reduce rework when formula standards are common across ledgers and dashboards.

-- CFOs track benchmark ranges consistently, when DSO moves from 45 to 60 days, they know exactly why.
+- CFOs track benchmark ranges consistently.
+When DSO moves from 45 to 60 days, they know exactly why.

-- Founders get transparent dashboard mapping, revenue means revenue, not a shifting definition.
+- Founders get transparent dashboard mapping.
+Revenue means revenue, not a shifting definition.

 Shared definitions, standardized formulas, benchmark ranges, dashboard mapping, and sample visuals make data actionable and discussions productive.